v-singh1/rpmsg-dma/example/audio_offload/README.md

 # Audio Offload Example
 ```
 This example demonstrates how to offload 8-channel audio processing from Linux user-space
-to the C7x DSP on TI AM62x platforms using TI’s RPMsg-char framework and Linux DMA Heaps.
+to the C7x DSP on TI AM62D using TI’s RPMsg-char framework and Linux DMA Heaps.
 ```
 ## Features
 ```